• Skip to primary navigation

 Image Courtesy of Dayton Metro Library

-In 1883, local coal dealer John H. Patterson became interested in Ritty’s cash register, and the rest would be history when he assumed primary ownership of the business previously known as “James Ritty’s New Cash Register and Indicator” and renamed it to the National Cash Register Company (NCR).
+In 1884, local coal dealer John H. Patterson bought out the other investors and assumed primary ownership of the business first known as “James Ritty’s New Cash Register and Indicator” and renamed it to the National Cash Register Company (NCR).

-But before Patterson revolutionized practices in factory design, employee welfare, community relations, and more from NCR’s legendary corporate campus around Main and Stewart Streets, he got his business started in another part of town.
+But before Patterson would go on to revolutionize practices in factory design, employee welfare, community relations, and more from NCR’s legendary corporate campus around Main and Stewart Streets, he got his business started in another part of town.

 ncr callahan power building